0:00 0:00

 Trait 9.
 People with autism tend to be reliable and loyal employees

-According to research conducted by The National Autistic Society, individuals with autism tend to be conscientious and are often very committed to their work.
-The research also found that these workers are punctual, honest and reliable.
-Levels of absenteeism is often lower among these workers.
+According to research conducted by The National Autistic Society, many common traits of autism in adults lead them to be conscientious and very committed to their work.
+The research also found that autism traits in women and men who are employees result in their being punctual, honest, and reliable.
+Levels of absenteeism are often lower among these workers.

 Trait 10.
 People with autism have enhanced motion perception

 One study found that individuals with autism perceive simple movements twice as fast as those without autism.
-In addition, there is also research which indicates that those with autism have the ability to perceive patterns and simple line drawings more quickly than those without the condition
+In addition, there is also research that indicates that those with autism have the ability to perceive patterns and simple line drawings more quickly than those without the condition.

 AngelSense has a mission to protect those with autism who need additional safety measures.
 Many people with autism have a tendency to wander or elope.
-This can cause parents a lot of stress and worry.
-Some are also non-verbal or have a lack of understanding of danger.
+This can cause parents and caregivers great stress and worry.
+Some are also non-verbal or lack an understanding of danger.
 AngelSense was designed to address these and other safety and well-being concerns to help give parents and caregivers peace of mind.
-Learn more about the AngelSense GPS Tracker for Autism

 74 Comments